HarshCraft/Online_Auction_Platform_project/README.md

+# Edunet Foundation, in collaboration with EY GDS & AICTE

+# Internship on Full Stack Web Development with MERN.

+Final Week Submission

 # 🎉 Auction Bidding System

 Welcome to the **Auction Bidding System**!
 This MERN application is designed to manage auctions, bids, and users.